 Study abroad is a great way for students to create a novel, exciting immersion experience.
 If you study abroad and are interested in communication, you can enroll in courses related to the media, language, and culture of your host country.
 You can also take a course on Intercultural Communication, which provides a revealing perspective on the problems and possibilities of communicating across cultural divides.

 Completing some kind of immersion project on top of studying abroad allows you to pair the study of communication with the international pathway of the immersion requirement.

 Law, politics, medicine, health, media, social movements, business, history—Communication Studies teaches courses related to all of these areas.
 But so do other department on campus.
 With Immersion Vanderbilt, students are not only able but encouraged to experiment with interdisciplinary immersion experiences.

 For instance, if you’re thinking of becoming a lawyer, you might take one course in Communication Studies (e.g., CMST 3140: Communication and the First Amendment or 3150: Law, Media, and Society) and one course in History (e.g., HIST 2238: Crime and Criminal Law in Western Antiquity) or in Political Science (e.g., PSCI 1103: Justice).
 You then might work at a law firm over the summer.

 Similarly, if you’re thinking of going into medicine, you could take CMST 3740: Rhetoric of Medicine and Health and MHS 3450: Mental Illness Narratives, combined with research in a laboratory at the VU Medical Center.

 These are just some of the options for linking your immersion experience with the study of communication.
-If you’d like to learn more, contact Paul Stob (Department Chair), Claire King (Director of Undergraduate Studies), or any CMST faculty member.
+If you’d like to learn more, contact Paul Stob (Department Chair), Jeffrey Bennett (Director of Undergraduate Studies), or any CMST faculty member.